ckuelker/quick-guide-en-us/Dev/HPC/atlas.md

 apitude install cpufrequtils
 ```

-Make sure you set the performance and disable CPU throttling.
-Assuming a
+Make sure you set performance and disable CPU throttling.
+Assuming certain
-certain hardware you can get the numbers of cores via a command (or you have to
+hardware, you can get the number of cores via a command (or you have to find
-figure out via `/proc/cpuinfo`)
+out via `/proc/cpuinfo`)

 1. Either try `cpufreq` to disable throttling